 • Decrease the use of aerosol sprays and other VOCs in our homes.

-• Encourage anti-idling practices for standing vehicles at schools, shopping areas, train stations, etc.
+• Encourage anti-idling practices for standing vehicles at schools, shopping areas, train stations

-The Edgewater Environmental Sustainability Project (EESP) is an all volunteer group - and a partner of the Overhead Project, a 501(c)3 non profit group.(EIN 46-4457047).
-Donations to EESP are tax deductible under IRS rules.*
+The Edgewater Environmental Coalition (EEC) is an all volunteer group - and a partner of the Overhead Project, a 501(c)3 non profit group.(EIN 46-4457047) (See Note for link information).
+Donations to EEC are tax deductible under IRS rules.*

 Use the button above to donate via a secure PayPal link.